Using CVE Visualizations

 - A Cumulative CVEs Identified section, with a line graph showing the total number of newly identified CVEs since the beginning of the time range selected, for each image.
 This provides a visual comparison of the CVE accumulation rate between the images.

-The Historical CVEs tab shows data relating to CVEs that have appeared over the past three months in images that your organization has access to.
-Be aware that the totals shown only represent your Organization Images, and not Public images.
+The Historical CVEs tab shows data relating to CVEs that have appeared over the past three months in container images that your organization has access to.
+Be aware that the totals shown only represent your Organization Containers, and not free-tier images.

 Note: If you are a member of more than one organization you can switch to another organization by clicking the drop-down menu in the top left corner of the Console.